 |The Kilgubbin Settlement with no road access to the island, 1868.
 Today's Goose Island.|

 Old Town originated as a home and trade center for the Indian nations of the Potawatomi, Miami, and the Illiniwek.
 The area was founded in the 1850s by German settlers.
-Immigrants who began to farm cabbage, potatoes, and celery, which is where Old Town inherited its nickname as “The Cabbage Patch.”
-Cabbage Patch fell out of style and the area became “North Town,” in the early 1900s.
+Immigrants began to farm cabbage, potatoes, and celery, which is where Old Town inherited its nickname as “The Cabbage Patch.”
+Cabbage Patch fell out of style, and the area became “North Town” in the early 1900s.

-On April 29, 1878, Rogers Park was incorporated as a village of Illinois.
-At one time West Ridge was adjoined with neighboring Rogers Park, but it seceded to become its own village in 1890 over a conflict concerning parks and the taxes to create and maintain them.
+On April 29, 1878, Rogers Park was incorporated as a village in Illinois.
+West Ridge was adjoined with neighboring Rogers Park at one time, but it seceded to become its own village in 1890 over a conflict concerning parks and the taxes to create and maintain them.
 Rogers Park and West Ridge were both annexed to Chicago on April 4, 1893, each becoming one of Chicago's 77 communities today.

 |Oops, I did it again!|

-In 1895, a permit was approved in Springfield that allowed the Lincoln Park Park District to create and administer the proposed North Shore Park District, which was to include all territory along the lakeshore from north of North Avenue to Northwestern University’s campus in Evanston.
+In 1895, Springfield approved a permit allowing the Lincoln Park Park District to create and administer the proposed North Shore Park District, which included all territory along the lakeshore from north of North Avenue to Northwestern University’s campus in Evanston.
 Rogers Parkers were, for the most part, in favor of such improvements.
-Things didn’t gel and in July 1895, Evanstonians voted to establish their own lakeshore park district.
-Rogers Parkers then formulated its own version of the North Shore Park District to occupy the lakeshore from Devon Avenue to the Evanston City Limits.
+Things didn’t get gel, and in July 1895, Evanstonians voted to establish their own lakeshore park district.
+Rogers Parkers then formulated its own North Shore Park District version to occupy the lakeshore from Devon Avenue to the Evanston City Limits.

-The area around Polk Street and Western Avenue was also called the "Patch."
+Polk Street and Western Avenue area was also called the "Patch."